floriancafiero/Function_words/readme.md

 pip install -e .           # from a cloned repo
 ```

-The library is pure Python ≥ 3.8, has zero runtime dependencies, and is <20 kB zipped.
+The library is in Python ≥ 3.8, has zero runtime dependencies, and is <20 kB zipped.

 ---